Cash back home loan offers

 Cash back offers of $3,000+ with your home loan sound appealing?
 Learn how cash back loans work and compare the latest deals.Home loans package deals for both refinancers and new borrowers.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 A cash back home loan is a mortgage that offers you a lump sum of cash deposited into your bank when the loan settles.
-These deals can be quite tempting.
-And many of them are actually great value for borrowers and give you access to low-rate mortgages with useful features, with a bonus cash injection.
-But make sure you look carefully at the offer details and the home loan itself to make sure it's suitable for your borrowing needs before you sign on the dotted line.
+These deals can be quite tempting: many of them are great value for borrowers and give you access to low-rate mortgages with useful features, with a bonus cash injection.
+But make sure you look carefully at the offer details and the home loan itself, however, to make sure it's suitable for your borrowing needs before you sign on the dotted line.

-A sharp interest rate and minimal fees will save you more money than a one-off $1,000 cashback in the long run. variable rate comparison rate Up to $4,000 refinance cashback.
+A cheap interest rate and minimal fees will save you more money than a one-off $1,000 cashback in the long run.
+Here's how to work out if a cashback offer is right for you.